 “I love Winston, Dad.
 But I know he’s your dog.”

 Max barks.
 I swear Dad hears him.
 He leads Winston back to his part of the house.

 Jack and I wrap around each other and go to sleep.

 The next morning we have the house to ourselves.
 No extra time off during the holidays for the military-industrial complex.
 I offer to cook breakfast, but don’t complain when Jack knows Isabelle will do a better job.
-After Eggs Benedict, English muffins, French coffee, and Florida fresh-squeezed OJ, we join Mummy and Daddy by the pool.
+After Eggs Benedict, English muffins, French coffee, and Florida fresh-squeezed OJ, we join Mummy and Daddy by the pool with our coffees.
 I figure I need to lay the groundwork for the arrival of Jake at Friday night’s New Year’s Eve show.

 I know Mummy can smooth the way.

 “Mummy, you’ll be pleased to know one of my musicians friends is coming out from LA for our performance at the Antonio’s.
-He’s a classical composer.”
+He is a classical composer.”

 “My Tim, your musical training is coming along.”